lixinW/ship-hats-docs/web-app-tutorial.md

 6. Verify that the pipeline passes the `static-test` stage but fails at the `deploy-to-testing-env` stage

-# Checkpoint 4 - Configure Deployment
+# Checkpoint 4 - Configure deployment

 We need to define the infrastructure-specific way of deploying the webapp, which is heavily dependent on how the application is to be hosted.
 Its definition should be included inside DEPLOY.gitlab-ci.yml file.